 Cold cream over hot sponge and fruit.
 It’s a delicious!

-How to make the summer berry sponge pudding
+How do I make the summer berry sponge pudding?

 Cream together the butter and sugar until light and fluffy.

 Stir in the eggs one at a time.
 Add the vanilla extract followed by the flour and baking powder.
 Add the zest of one lemon plus the juice of half the lemon to the mix and stir together.

 Spoon in the defrosted summer berries into the oven proof dish.
 Gently spoon over the sponge and pop it in the oven.

 When the cake is cooked I loved scooping into it to reveal the gorgeous bright red fruit underneath.
 The recipe easily makes enough for 8 portions.

 My gran described it as a self saucing pudding and I think she’s right!
 It also lasts really well when cool and then reheated the next day.